Workers at Israeli surveillance firm NSO sue Facebook for blocking private accounts

 JERUSALEM, Nov 26 (Reuters) - A group of employees from Israeli surveillance firm NSO Group filed a lawsuit against Facebook Inc FB.O on Tuesday, saying the social media giant had unfairly blocked their private accounts when it sued NSO last month.

-Messaging service WhatsApp, which is owned by Facebook, had accused NSO in its own legal action of helping government spies to break into the phones of roughly 1,400 users across four continents in a hacking spree whose targets included diplomats, political dissidents, journalists and senior government officials.
+Messaging service WhatsApp, which is owned by Facebook, had accused NSO in its own legal action filed in California last month of helping government spies break into the phones of roughly 1,400 users across four continents in a hacking spree whose targets included diplomats, political dissidents, journalists and senior government officials.

 In their statement, the NSO employees said Facebook had imposed a "collective punishment" by choosing to block their private accounts due to the legal process Facebook is conducting against NSO.
 They also said their lawsuit came only after they made repeated requests to Facebook that went unanswered.